-These policies shall be administered by the City's land rights coordinator.
-The land rights coordinator shall operate the City's real property office under the supervision and direction of the City's public works director, who reports to the assistant city manager.
-The city manager, or his designee, shall have the power to issue procedures pursuant to and consistent with these policies and shall have final authority within the City to interpret these policies and procedures.
+These policies shall be administered by a designee of the city manager.
+The city manager, or designee, shall have the power to issue procedures pursuant to and consistent with these policies and shall have final authority within the City to interpret these policies and procedures.